dragan/mono-build/README.md

     $ ./uninstall.sh

-If you only intend to use mono-build via [mope](https://github.com/dragan/mope), then you can install it locally as a plugin:
+If you only intend to use mono-build via [mope][mope], then you can install it locally as a plugin:

     $ mkdir -p ~/.mope/plugins
     $ cd ~/.mope/plugins